contentful/contentful.java/README.md

 client.registerCustomClass("content-type-id-goes-here", CustomEntry.class);
 ```

 Each time, the receiver needs to create a new Entry object of the given Content Type, it will create instances of `CustomEntry`.
-Make sure that the class inherits from `CDAEntry` or this mechanism will break at runtime.
+Make sure that the class inherits from `CDAEntry`.

 ### Offline Support